Below I’ve shared some answers on questions I get asked the most. Is your question not answered here? Drop it at Ask Marloes!

 If you want to share on Facebook, please only share from my own Facebook-page directly, or if you must upload again: please link to my Facebook-page.
 It’s @MarloesDeVries.

-If you’re a business wanting to promote your services with my work: that’s not allowed.
-Please follow the guidelines my Instagram highlights to see how it works, or contact me for a license or hire.
+If you’re a business wanting to promote your services with my work: a hard no. Please follow the guidelines my Instagram highlights to see how it works, or contact me for a license or hire.

 I can’t keep up with all the social media inboxes and DM’s.
 I appreciate lovely messages and try to read them all but replying to all is not possible.
 If it’s a work inquiry, please email me.
 If you just want to say ‘hi’ please feel free to comment to a recent Instagram-post.
 I genuinely appreciate it!